 In Illinois, temperatures can plunge to sub-zero levels, and even the most experienced truck drivers find it hard to manage the icy roads.
 Of course, you can be facing poor visibility and traction reduces, which makes your driving extremely challenging.
 What can you do?

-There are preventative safety skills you can use to make your driving on icy roads easier and more comfortable while helping the driving through winter season go much smoother without any issues.
+There are preventative safety skills you can use to make your driving on icy roads easier and more comfortable while helping the driving through the winter season go much smoother without any issues.
 Below are the safety tips to implement to help you remain safe on the road this winter season.

 Inspect Your Truck